bitwarden/helm-charts/charts/self-host/README.md

         type: RuntimeDefault
 ```

-Apply the same block under each `component.<name>`, plus `database` if you're using the bundled MSSQL pod (see the exception below).
+Apply the same block under each `component.<name>`, and under `jobs.securityContext`/`jobs.podSecurityContext` for the pre- and post-install hook jobs.
+Don't apply it to `database`: the bundled MSSQL pod can't start under a restricted context (see [Exceptions](#exceptions) below).

-Do not set `runAsUser`. `restricted-v2` requires the UID to come from the project's own allocated range (`oc get project <project> -o yaml`, annotation `openshift.io/sa.scc.uid-range`), which differs per project and isn't known ahead of time.
+Don't set `runAsUser`. `restricted-v2` requires the UID to come from the project's own allocated range (`oc get project <project> -o yaml`, annotation `openshift.io/sa.scc.uid-range`), which differs per project and isn't known ahead of time.
 Leave `runAsUser` unset and OpenShift assigns a UID from that range automatically.
-A hardcoded UID outside the range, such as the .NET `APP_UID` used in the AKS/PSA guidance elsewhere in this doc, needs the more permissive `nonroot-v2` SCC. `nonroot-v2` isn't granted to any user or service account by default, so a normal user's pod is rejected (`ALLOWED BY: <none>`); only `cluster-admin` can create it.
+A hardcoded UID outside the range needs the more permissive `nonroot-v2` SCC. `nonroot-v2` isn't granted to any user or service account by default, so a normal user's pod is rejected (`ALLOWED BY: <none>`); only `cluster-admin` can create it.

 If you choose to set `readOnlyRootFilesystem: true`, the .NET containers need a writable `/tmp`.
 Mount it as an `emptyDir` following the [Extra Volumes](#extra-volumes) section.